loadero/loadero-python/README.md

 ##### Checking metrics

-Loadero tests collects various different metrics from CPU, RAM and network usage to video and audio quality indicators.
-Loadero organizes these metrics with metric base paths - a path like string that uniquely identifies metric data.
-For example CPU usage metric data is described by the metric base path `machine/cpu/used`.
+Loadero tests collect various different metrics from CPU, RAM, and network usage to video and audio quality indicators.
+Loadero organizes these metrics with metric base paths - a path-like string that uniquely identifies metric data.
+For example, CPU usage metric data is described by the metric base path `machine/cpu/used`.

 After test execution finishes Loadero processes the collected metric data by